cocktail-fork/cocktail-fork.github.io/README.md

 -----

 <h2 id="overview">Dataset Overview</h2>
-The Divide and Remix (DNR) dataset is a dataset aiming at providing research support for a relatively unexplored case of source separation with mixtures involving music, speech, and sound-effects (SFX) as their sources.
+The Divide and Remix (DnR) dataset is a dataset aiming at providing research support for a relatively unexplored case of source separation with mixtures involving music, speech, and sound-effects (SFX) as their sources.
 The dataset is build from three, well-established, datasets.
-Consequently if one wants to build DNR from scratch, the aforementioned datasets will have to be downloaded first.
-Alternatively, DNR is also available on Zenodo
+Consequently if one wants to build DnR from scratch, the aforementioned datasets will have to be downloaded first.
+Alternatively, DnR is also available on Zenodo

 -----

-<h2 id="getdnr">Get the DNR Dataset</h2>
+<h2 id="getdnr">Get the DnR Dataset</h2>
-In order to obtain DNR, several options are available depending on the task at hand:
+In order to obtain DnR, several options are available depending on the task at hand:
 <h3 id="download">Download</h3>

-- DNR-HQ (44.1kHz) is available on Zenodo at the [following](#dummy) or simply run:
+- DnR-HQ (44.1kHz) is available on Zenodo at the [following](#dummy) or simply run:
 ```
 wget link_to_zenodo_dnr
 ```

-- Alternatively, if DNR-16kHz is needed, please first download DNR-HQ locally.
+- Alternatively, if DnR-16kHz is needed, please first download DnR-HQ locally.
 You can then downsample the dataset (either in-place or not) by cloning the [dnr-utils](https://www.merl.com/) repository and running:
 ```
 python dnr_utils.py --task=downsample --inplace=True
 ```

-<h3 id="scratch">Building DNR From Scratch</h3>
+<h3 id="scratch">Building DnR From Scratch</h3>
-Since DNR is directly drawn from *FSD50K*, *LibriSpeech*/*LibriVox*, and *FMA, we first need to download these datasets.
+Since DnR is directly drawn from *FSD50K*, *LibriSpeech*/*LibriVox*, and *FMA, we first need to download these datasets.
 Please head to the following links for more details on how to get them:

 <h4 id="scratch">Datasets Downloads</h4>